AdroitAnandAI/Crime-Analysis-Prediction/README.md

 ![vp](https://github.com/AdroitAnandAI/Crime-Analysis-Prediction/blob/master/images/vp.PNG)

+_**Observations:**_ <br/>
+_a) The crime rate in urban areas is found to be significantly high.
+Thus, the feature ’urban’ is an useful variable for prediction._<br/>
+_b) The crime rate in west is found to be less and central moderate.
+But as there is significant overlap, such variations may not be very helpful for prediction._<br/>

 ## Feature-Feature Correlation Analysis

 Many times, more than one input could be dependent on each other.
 In Linear Regression, the requirement is that all the input variables are independent of each other.